quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 If a client receives Version Information where the server's Chosen Version was not sent by the client as part of its Available Versions, the client MUST close the connection with a version negotiation error.
-If a client has reacted to a Version Negotiation packet and the Version Information was missing, the client MUST close the connection with a version negotiation error.
+If a client has reacted to a Version Negotiation packet and the server's Version Information was missing, the client MUST close the connection with a version negotiation error.

 If the client received and acted on a Version Negotiation packet, the client